 Considering how common weak pelvic floor symptoms for females are, you might be worried that you have a weakened pelvic floor.

-Maybe you’ve been having some issues with urination lately or have been uncomfortable during sexual intercourse.
+Maybe you’ve been having some issues with urination lately or have been uncomfortable during intercourse.
 It’s stressful to experience symptoms without knowing the cause and how to treat them.

 That’s why we’ve put together this article.
 In it, we’ll review the symptoms of a weak pelvic floor as well as the treatment.